SIP VoIP to ISDN converter - SIP VoIP gateway

 - Check the port forwarding rules in your firewall are set to this IP address.

-- Look at the IP address in a browser and see if it is showing registered at the exchange.
+- Look at that IP address in a browser and see if it is showing registered at the exchange.

 - If registered, plug the adaptor(s) into the iSIP converter.